memgraph/docs/cypher-manual/clauses/return.md

 ## 8. Optional properties

-If the property being returned does not exist, `null` will be returned.
+If the property being returned does not exist, `null` will be returned:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})